juliaguida/oystercard/pills/getters_and_setters.md

 end
 ```

 Although this goes against Ruby style guidelines.
-Style checkers such as RubuCop will even go so far as to insist that when our getter is doing nothing more than returning the instance variable, that we should replace the method with the `attr_reader` shorthand:
+Style checkers such as Rubocop will even go so far as to insist that when our getter is doing nothing more than returning the instance variable, that we should replace the method with the `attr_reader` shorthand:

 ```ruby
 class Foo